JOIN US at our online meeting 'LIVING SOBER: Virtual Meeting'

 Gay & Sober successfully launched this pilot program during National Recovery Month.
-The next presentation is in development.
+The next in-person presentation is in development.
 We humbly ask for your support with a monetary contribution to this program.
 By making a contribution to TALKS, you are helping us to fulfill our mission and expand our reach.
 By making a contribution to TALKS, you are helping LGBTQ+ people achieve sobriety- an opportunity many of our friends didn't get.

 You can give online here or by mailing a check (payable to Gay & Sober) to:

 Gay & Sober

 New York, NY 10033